 They can also be infected to systems that are already infected making you end up with a mixed grill of viruses.
-They are easily spread via removable devices like USB flash drives, through Internet by downloading infected software or through email programs especially attachments.
+They are easily spread via removable devices like USB flash drives, through the Internet by downloading infected software or through email programs especially attachments.

-A worm is a malicious software that propagates itself by replicating without the users interaction.
+A worm is a malicious software that propagates itself by replicating without the user's interaction.
 Usually, it uses a computer network to pass from one computer to another.
-In most cases worms will originate from email attachments where they spread to the computer when the attachment is opened.
+In most cases, worms will originate from email attachments where they spread to the computer when the attachment is opened.
 They also send themselves as infected email messages to other computers.
 Worms are not as harmful as viruses but they end up consuming bandwidth of your network.

 This is a software package that secretly gathers information from your computer through the Internet connection without your authority or knowledge.
-In most cases this is done for advertising purposes.
+In most cases, this is done for advertising purposes.
 They are capable of collecting your sensitive information like bank or credit information, user logins, and browsing habits.

 Having acquired your browsing habits, you can then be bombarded with advertisements related to your surfing habits.
 Others can also install additional software, change your computer settings, and slow down your Internet connection speeds.

 A Trojan horse is a malicious program that masquerades as a normal program inside other programs.
-It gains access to the computer by hiding itself in a legitimate program for instance a screensaver, free applications, and games from the Internet.
+It gains access to the computer by hiding itself in a legitimate program, for instance, a screensaver, free applications, and games from the Internet.
 Then, once inside your computer, it will put a code into the operating system and from there on you are at the mercy of a hacker.

 Rogue Security Software

 This is a software program that tricks you to think that your computer has a virus attack, thus it prompts you to buy or download a program that will clean your computer.
-These messages usually appears as pop ups which should be closed using the Alt + F4 key combinations.
+These messages usually appear as pop ups which should be closed using the Alt + F4 key combinations.
 Always be extra careful before downloading any software from the Internet.